SAP/fundamental-tools/doc/app.md

 - Modern object oriented JavaScript makes also this layer doable by ABAP developers interested in JavaScript
 - One the same logic can run on app server or View Model level.
 With JavaScript servers, even the same code can be shifted back and forth, between app server and view model.

-The model pattern depends on ABAP API structure and app requirements, may look like this:
+The view-model pattern depends on ABAP API and app requirements, may look like below and full source is in SAP VPN [plm/equipment/view-model](https://github.wdf.sap.corp/ng-apps/plm3/blob/master/client/src/plm/equipment/model.js)

 ```JavaScript
 import { UIApp, UIHttp, UIUtils } from '../../resources/index';